 Over the weekend, I met a guy who we’ll just call “Guy” to protect his identity.
 From the encounter I had with Guy, I can say that he’ll probably never be my friend.
 However, I will admit alcohol was involved so maybe he is not really who he seemed to represent, but I kind of doubt it.
 We admittedly both over imbibed and I have zero idea how the conversation came up, but I heard him drop the “n” word several times, referring to African Americans.
 Ugh…now, if you know me, you know that is intolerable to me.
 You also know that I’m an educated woman with a pretty strong opinion about that line of thinking.
 I literally JUST got done writing a research paper about civil rights and oppression for a literature class after reading “The Invisible Man” by Ralph Ellison.
 I spent over 20 hours researching, trying to sum up 1952-2018 in under 10 pages.
 You can view it here if you’re interested, I’m still waiting on the grade for it.
 I literally just had a conversation the day before with my friend at work, where we compared getting pulled over by police for the same infraction (rolling stop) and how it was handled in her case and in mine.
 She’s black and I’m white.
 Very different scenarios.
 And you know what?
 Hers was scary.

 Well, half a bottle of wine in, the intelligent thing to do would have been to get up and walk away.
 But sometimes wine speaks on my behalf and unfortunately that is what happened here.
 I finally, after listening to his rant for about 15 minutes, said “Are you trying to come off as a white supremacist?
 Because you are.”
 Now, drunk Michelle is generally fun and hates engaging in this sort of rhetoric.
 But…it happened and I can’t change it.
 He was off to the races.
 I tried to explain what I had researched, and he said that the fact I had researched it made me biased.
 What?
 Ok.
 I knew in that instant I was not dealing with a rational person.
 He told me, in so many colorful words, that I was full of it and that blacks are NOT still being oppressed today.
 He talked over me and I had a hard time getting a word in edgewise, which is crazy impossible because I talk A LOT (if you talk more than me you probably need a 12-step program).
 I tried to tell him about the experience my coworker and I had getting pulled over.
 He couldn’t hear me.
-I tried to tell him I chose the job at Wayne State over a job at another university because I embraced the diversity and met so many interesting people of all different cultures in the staff and student body.
+I tried to tell him I love my job at Wayne State because I embrace the diversity and have met so many interesting people of all different cultures in the staff and student body.
 I learned SO much about Muslims from a student in my last class; she was just awesome in a single word.
 He told me she must have been entitled to even be sitting in the classroom.

 Insert my all-time favorite emoji – the eye roll.